josejhkim/tp/docs/UserGuide.md

 open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `createWedding n/ Jack and Jill's Wedding` : Creates a new wedding.

+   * `weddingOverview`: Displays a overview of the wedding, including the number of tables, guests and a list of persons attending.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `addPerson n/John Doe p/12345678 e/johndoe@example.com a/123 Street d/None r/YES` : Adds a person named `John Doe`
+     to the currently set wedding.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd person shown in the currently selected wedding.

-   * `clear` : Deletes all contacts.

    * `exit` : Exits the app.